MyPingO/NSS-Golf/README.md

 # NSS Golf Perfect Shots Library

 Welcome to the NSS Golf Perfect Shots Library project!
 This is an open-source web application that allows users to view and share stunning golf-related images.
 Users can view the images in an appealing card format, and admins can delete images from the gallery.
-Every image can be clicked to view in larger size and contains associated YouTube links for further content.
+Every image can be clicked to view in larger size and contains associated vidoo links for further content.
 Admins have the ability to delete images if necessary.

 ## Project Structure